Building the local and tourist network for your heritage site

 [ONLINE MODULE]: Services and structures to turn to in order to comply with the rules governing the operation of a site (safety, development, works, etc.).

-• Work with tourism institutions (tourist offices, ADT, CRT, etc.), set up tourism partnerships and promote a site on a local scale.
+• Work with tourism institutions, set up tourism partnerships and promote a site on a local scale.

 • Obtain labels